anish-eng/anish-eng/README.md

 ## 🧠 Key highlights of my previous/current experiences

+- 🤖 **Software Engineer Intern @ AI4CW**
+  Working in collaboration with Massachusetts State agencies to develop and deliver an AI -based product that helps solve community problems.

 - 🏗️ **Software Engineer @ UMass CodeCollab**
   Building a **mobile-first PWA volunteer management platform** for an NGO using React, Postgres, Docker, and a containerized backend (FastAPI / Node.js).